 Another vague answer.
 Mai frowns, considering her options.
 She might be treading on dangerous ground, but she thinks she still knows Zuko, even if it has been years since they’d last seen each other.

 “How’s Azula been?” she ventures.
 “I heard she got an internship offer at a huge firm.”

 There is little outward change in Zuko’s expression, but his next words are frigid.
 “Yeah.
 She got hired.
 She’s doing well.”

 Ah – so there was still tension between the two, although Mai feels like there is something more.
 Before she can ask another question, Zuko smiles at her, lopsided but endearing.

-He’d bought the flowers anyways, red in the face, before giving it right back to her.
+He’d bought the flowers anyway, red in the face, before giving them right back to her.
 They’d laughed about that all year.